ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-constraints.md

 ### Limiting Battery Cycles

-The example below shows how to optimize a battery with a constraint on battery cycles.
+The example below shows how to optimize a battery with a custom constraint on battery cycles.

-We define battery cycles as the sum of the total battery charge and discharge, and constraint it to be less than or equal to 15 cycles of 2 MWh per cycle:
+We define battery cycles as the sum of the total battery charge and discharge, and constrain it to be less than or equal to 15 cycles of 2 MWh per cycle:

 ```python
 import energypylinear as epl